cockroachdb/docs/cockroachcloud/export-logs.md

 `POST` | `ADMIN` or `EDIT` | Enables log export, or updates an existing log export configuration.
 `DELETE` | `ADMIN` | Disables log export, halting all log export to AWS CloudWatch or GCP Cloud Logging.

-See [Service accounts](console-access-management.html#service-accounts) for instructions on configuring a service account with these required permissions.
+See [Service accounts](console-access-management.html#service-accounts) for instructions on configuring a {{ site.data.products.db }} service account with these required permissions.

 ## Log name format